muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 - **requires** the storeLocation exists
 - **effect** returns that the purchaser is suspicious if the distance between the userLocation and the storeLocation is greater than acceptableDistance associated with the store location

-Subtleties: this allows multiple different stores from the same location (ie many stores in a mall).
+Subtleties: This structure allows multiple different stores from the same location (ie many stores in a mall).
 Also, it makes sure each store location is only listed once because it's a set.